mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 number.
 The number is nothing.
 It’s the meaning, the syntax: it’s what’s between the numbers.
 You haven’t understood.”

-In the ancient Greece, Pythagoras and his followers held a belief that the universe itself is a harmonious and ordered entity, which is to be interpreted and understood through numbers and numerical patterns.
+In Ancient Greece, Pythagoras and his followers held a belief that the universe itself is a harmonious and ordered entity meant to be interpreted and understood through numbers and numerical patterns.
 The general belief was that literally everything, from the structure of humans, animals and plants, to the movement of the planets and the